-Use Dexron-IIE or Dexron-III automatic transmission fluid for this system.
+Use Dexron III/VI automatic transmission fluid for this system.

 PRE-HEATING SYSTEM

 Depending on options chosen, a coolant heater may be installed on the coolant circuit.
 The heater can be used as a pre-heater or as an auxiliary heat source.